 This same repetition is seen in many of the types of dance moves.
 Have you noticed how much we love jumping, bouncing, walking, swaying arms, clapping, and turning around?

-While we do make these skills with more fancy added challenges (like walking backward), mostly we are doing the same movements over and over throughout all of the songs to help your little one confidently develop these skills.
+While we do make these skills with more fancy added challenges (like walking backward), we are mostly doing the same movements over and over throughout all of the songs to help your little one confidently develop these skills.

 We also sing the same songs for a session of 9-12 weeks.
-This specifically designed to repeat in this way so that your little one hears the music, learns the words, and starts to interact by either bouncing their head, clapping their hands or singing along.
+This is specifically designed to repeat in this way so that your little one hears the music, learns the words, and starts to interact by either bouncing their head, clapping their hands, or singing along.
 When you listen to the music at home or in the car together, they are getting in more repetition!
 Not to mention having more fun with you!